7 Post-Alice patent cases that survived 101 rejections – Clearing some cloud of doubts on software patent eligibility

 The court, however, concluded that both patents describe patentable subject matter and there is no need to proceed to the second step of Alice/Munro analysis.

 Kingston argued that space optimization claimed in both patents is a fundamental concept and is a non-patentable subject matter.
-The court replied that it believes that Kingston framed the issue too generally, as the patents recite a hardware design that leads to a slimmer memory card or have more memory chip on the card which wasn’t possible otherwise.
+The court replied that it believes that Kingston framed the issue too generally, as the patents recite a hardware design that leads to a slimmer memory card or has more memory chip on the card which wasn’t possible otherwise.

 Kingston also focused on Kinglite Holdings Inc. v.
 Micro-Star Int’l Co.
 Ltd and argued that claims tied to computer technology that doesn’t recite new “functions” are abstract.
 The court reply made this argument of Kingston also a futile attempt: